 "Peer reviewed research proves equine therapy yields a variety of psychotherapeutic benefits including self-confidence, self-efficacy, self-concept, communication, trust, perspective, anxiety reduction, decreased isolation, self-acceptance, improved locus of control, assertiveness, boundaries, connection to others, and spiritual. "

-CHP's Outreach Groups are designed to improve participants with functional life skills, provide a hands on experiential learning opportunity, non-judgmental environment and chance to be exposed to horses, horsemanship, and all the benefits provided by such experiences.
-The OG program boosts the participant’s self-confidence and social skills.
+CHP's Community Outreach program is designed to improve participants with functional life skills, provide a hands on experiential learning opportunity, non-judgmental environment and chance to be exposed to horses, horsemanship, and all the benefits provided by such experiences.
+The customized program for each group boosts the participant’s self-confidence and social skills.
 It allows individuals to interact and communicate not only with each other but with the horses as they give them commands while riding and listen to directions from the instructor.

 Field trips may be up to two hours in length and structured as either mounted or non-mounted sessions.
 Student visitors receive an introduction to horse grooming, handling and riding.
 CHP provides trained staff and volunteers to conduct and supervise the direct activities for field trips, however groups are required to provide adequate parental or staff support to maintain the safety and integrity of the group.